Q: #31. How were people saved in the Old Testament?

 We can see in other New Testament verses, as well, that Jesus fulfilled Old Testament prophecy (Lk 24:44-47)(Acts 10:43)(Acts 18:28)(Acts 26:22-23)(Rom 1:2-4)(1 Cor 15:3)(1 Pet 1:10-11).

-Let me add here, it is my personal belief through my studies, that the vast majority of the appearances of the “Lord” in the Old Testament were, in fact, Jesus Himself.
-If indeed this was the case, then I believe their faith in the “Lord” of the Old Testament was also having faith in Jesus.
-(For more on why I believe this, please see my study under the “Studying The Word” link on the main page called Jesus In The Old Testament.)
+***Note: Let me add here, it is my personal belief through my studies, that the vast majority of the appearances of the “Lord” in the Old Testament were, in fact, Jesus Himself.
+If indeed this was the case, then I believe that their faith in the “Lord” of the Old Testament may have been placing their faith in Jesus.
+(For more on why I believe this, please see my study: Jesus In The Old Testament.)